 Games, Options, the Arts

 Great opportunities for the sportswoman here - acres of space, athletics track, three hockey pitches, including an Astroturf which can be hired by local clubs.
 Pupils frequently win awards at national, county and borough level across athletics, gymnastics, hockey and netball, tennis and swimming; cricket enjoying great success.
-Ms Simpson was once a national level rower herself.
 A number of specialist coaches are employed to enhance sporting opportunities via school clubs.
 Indoor swimming pool and gym which is made available to staff and families out of school hours.
-Duke of Edinburgh scheme rapidly expanding (over 100 pupils involved), annual World Challenge expeditions, and international cultural exchanges to Asia and China for sixth formers.
+Duke of Edinburgh scheme rapidly expanding (more than 150 pupils involved), annual World Challenge expeditions, and international cultural exchanges to Asia and China for sixth formers.

 Performing arts and dance studios recently updated to create an incredibly clever and versatile performance space.
 Dance is a full academic subject (school offers dance GCSE).
 Regular in-house drama and music festivals and pupils achieve distinctions in LAMDA and ABRSM exams, including musical theatre.
 Music department to be enjoyed, producing a lovely range of concerts; everyone is encouraged to learn an instrument or join a choir.
 International tours for the various choirs and orchestras and a yearly middle school music tour to Paris.
-Art work is of a very high standard, some talented GCSE students do really well, textiles and photography recently introduced as A level choices for budding artists.
+Artwork is of a very high standard, some talented GCSE students do really well, textiles and photography recently introduced as A level choices for budding artists.

 Background and Atmosphere